PastorGL/OneRing/CONFIG.md

 task.tee.output=timezoned,tracks_non_pedestrian,pedestrian,aqua2,count_by_user,count_tracks_non_pedestrian,count_pedestrian,count_aqua2
 ```

-`task.operations` is a comma-separated list of Operation names to execute in the specified order.
+`task.operations` (required) is a comma-separated list of Operation names to execute in the specified order.
 Any number of them, but not less than one.
 Names must be unique.

-`task.input.sink` is an input sink.
-Any referred here DataStreams are considered as coming from the external sources, and will be created by Storage Adapters of CLI for the consumption of Operations.
+`task.input.sink` (required too) is an input sink.
+Any DataStream referred here is considered as one sourced from outside storage, and will be created by Storage Adapters of CLI (discussed later) for the consumption of Operations.

-`task.tee.output` is a T-connector.
-Any referred here DataStreams can be consumed by Operations as usual, but also are diverted by Storage Adapters of CLI into the result storage.
+`task.tee.output` (also required) is a T-connector.
+Any DataStream referred here can be consumed by Operations as usual, but also will be diverted by Storage Adapters of CLI into the outside storage as well.

 ### Operation Instances

-Operations share the layer `op.`, and have quite a number of sub-layers.
+Operations share the layer `op.`, and it has quite a number of sub-layers.

-Operation of certain name is a Java class, but we don't like to call Operations by fully-qualified class names, and ask them how they would like to be called.
+Operation of a certain name is a certain Java class, but we don't like to call Operations by fully-qualified class names, and ask them nicely how they would like to be called by a short name.

 So, you must specify such short names for each of your Operations in the chain, for example:
 ```properties
 op.operation.range_filter=rangeFilter
 op.operation.accuracy_filter=accuracyFilter